tommycwz/Bubble-Tea-Web-App/README.txt

-The link to the webpage: http://tommycwz.infinityfreeapp.com/csc4610/webpage/login.html?i=1
+The link to the webpage: http://tommycwz.infinityfreeapp.com/csc4610/webpage/login.html Test User Account:
+username: user
+Password: user

 Step by step instructions:
 1) Click on the link above will redirect you to the first page of the web project.